codepr/tasq/README.md

 Tasq
 ====

 Very simple distributed Task queue that allow the scheduling of job functions to be executed on local or remote workers.
 Can be seen as a Proof of Concept leveraging ZMQ sockets and cloudpickle serialization capabilities as well as a very basic actor system to handle different loads of work from connecting clients.

-Currently Tasq supports a brokerless approach through ZMQ sockets or Redis/RabbitMQ as backends.
+Originally it was meant to be just a brokerless job queue, recently I dove deeper on the topic and decided to add support for job persistence and extensions for Redis/RabbitMQ middlewares as well.

-The main advantage of using a brokerless task queue, beside latencies is the possibility of launch and forget some workers on a network and schedule jobs to them without having them to know nothing about the code that they will run, allowing to define tasks dinamically, without stopping the workers.
+The main advantage of using a brokerless task queue, beside latencies is the lower level of complexity of the system.
+Additionally Tasq offer the possibility of launching and forget some workers on a network and schedule jobs to them without having them to know nothing about the code that they will run, allowing to define tasks dinamically, without stopping the workers.
 Obviously this approach open up more risks of malicious code to be injected to the workers, currently the only security measure is to sign serialized data passed to workers, but the entire system is meant to be used in a safe environment.

 **NOTE:** The project is still in development stage and it's not advisable to try it in production enviroments.